 There is no penalty for guessing on the PMP Exam.
 Make sure you select an answer for all 180 questions on the exam even if you guess.
 In most questions, you have a 25% chance of getting it correct.

 The available answer choices are provided that you can use to work the problem backward to determine which choice is the correct answer.

 Remember, the questions on the PMP® exam are based on the PMP® Examination Content Outline, and it is your job to find the “best” answer to the scenario provided while taking the Exam.
 It is entirely possible that the correct answer may not seem to be evident even using the strategies listed above.
 Even if there are a couple of questions that seem unanswerable, make sure you at least guess… in most cases, you have a 25% chance of answering correctly when guessing, where, if left unanswered, you have a 100% chance of getting it incorrect.

 The best method for learning how to put the strategies above to use is practice, practice, practice.
 Using a PMP® Exam Simulator will provide you with that kind of experience.
 The PMP® Exam Simulator closely replicates the actual PMP® Exam environment, is based on the current PMP® Examination Content Outline, contains hundreds of sample questions, and provides detailed explanations for all answers.
-When you are ready to put these test-taking strategies to practice and prepare for your opportunity to take the PMP® Exam, go to www.pm-exam-simulator.com for a free seven day trial of a PMP® Exam Simulator.
+When you are ready to put these test-taking strategies to practice , check out our 7-day trial for access to realistic FREE PMP exam questions.

 The PM Exam Simulator is a mark of OSP International LLC.
 PMI, PMBOK, PMP, PgMP, PfMP, CAPM, PMI-SP, PMI-RMP, PMI-ACP, and PMI-PBA are registered marks of the Project Management Institute, Inc.